Generic Name: tadalafil (ta-DAL-a-fil)

 - For treatment of pulmonary arterial hypertension:

 - Adults—40 milligrams (mg) (two 20 mg tablets) taken once a day.
+Take both tablets at the same time each day.
+Do not divide the 40 mg dose.
 Your doctor may adjust your dose as needed.

 - Children—Use and dose must be determined by your doctor.